Tmmcmasters/C-SHARP-Development/Group Project/README.txt

 THIS IS THE GROUP PROJECT FOR C# DEVELOPMENT

+NAME:
-NAME: Materials List Estimator
+Materials List Estimator

+AUTHORS:
-AUTHORS: Zain Rife, Timothy McMasters, and Yihong Yang
+Zain Rife, Timothy McMasters, and Yihong Yang

+Project